 Will the City pursue FEMA accreditation of the Tract 2 west levee?

 This levee is under the jurisdiction of the Buffalo Red River Watershed District.
 The Watershed would be the entity that would pursue accreditation.

 Will the City take ownership of the Tract 2 levees?

 Not at this time.
 The levees remain under the jurisdiction of the Buffalo Red River Watershed District.
 All properties within the BRRWD pay a general administration tax based on their property value/tax capacity.
 BRRWD charges a special assessment to properties benefiting from projects such as the Oakport levee project or a ditch project.
 In addition, Oakport residents that are within the Oakport Levee project area are charged a levee maintenance fee on their tax statement; this levee maintenance fee will continue to apply to benefiting properties while the infrastructure is maintained by the BRRWD.

 Can I burn leaves at my Oakport home?

 Yes.
-Just as it is now, burning of yard waste is allowed in some circumstances on half-acre or larger lots.
-Instead of getting a permit from the Dilworth Fire Department, simply get a no-cost permit from the Moorhead Fire Department so the Department is aware of open burning activities.
+Between September 15 and December 1, leaf burning is allowed in the Oakport neighborhood as conditions permit.
+Instead of getting a permit from the Dilworth Fire Department, get a no-cost permit from the Moorhead Fire Department so the Department is aware of open burning activities.